 Curriculum modifications allowed

 Maybe.
-By changing what she learns, modifications can hurt a student’s ability to earn a high school diploma.
+By changing what students learn, modifications can hurt their ability to earn a high school diploma.

 Accepted by the military

 Accepted by colleges

 Eligible for federal student aid for college

 Maybe.
 It depends on the employer and the job qualifications.

 Similar high school credentials

 - GED certificate: This isn’t the same as a high school diploma.
 However, a GED is usually accepted by the military, colleges, and employers in place of a high school diploma.